 My name is Stewart Burnett.
-I’m a photographer, videographer, graphic designer, journalist and communications professional who has spent far longer than I thought I would in Canada’s North.
-But it’s easier to just call me a storyteller.
+I’m a photographer, videographer, journalist, and communications professional who has spent far longer than I thought I would in Canada’s North.

 Most importantly, I’m committed to living a positive life and doing my honest best for myself and everyone around me..